6375- Malone University announces chapel programs for fall semester, 2012

 Malone University has announced its chapel schedule for fall semester, 2012.
 Chapels take place in the Johnson Center for Worship and the Fine Arts, are free and open to the public unless otherwise noted.
 The fall 2012 chapel theme is based on I Timothy 6:19 and will explore how we can "take hold of the life that is truly life."
 University Chaplain Randy Heckert will address the theme throughout the semester.

 Malone chapel services are held Tuesdays (10:30-11:10 a.m.), Wednesdays (10:05-10:45 a.m.) and most Fridays (10:05-10:45 a.m.).
 Afternoon and evening chapels vary in time and location.
 Tuesday chapels are "Community Worship," featuring worship of God through prayer, Scripture, sermon, and song.
 Wednesday chapels are "Convocation," which includes a variety of topics, artistic presentations, lectures and guest interviews.
-Friday chapels are "Spiritual Formation," featuring teaching on Christian spiritual disciplines and practice of those disciplines together in the Sanctuary.
+Friday chapels are "Spiritual Formation," featuring teaching on Christian spiritual disciplines and practice of those disciplines together in the Worship Center.
 Afternoon or Evening chapels include a variety of speakers and topics in a workshop format.

 Following is a complete listing:

 Tuesday, August 28, 10:30 a.m.: University Chaplain Randy Heckert, Theme Chapel: Take Hold of the Life that is Truly Life